 Tachi – One of the larger tribes of the Yokut Indians, they lived on the plains north of Tulare Lake in south-central California.
 By the early 1900s, they had been reduced to only a few dozen survivors.

-Takelma – Their name means “those dwelling along the river,” as they first occupied the middle portion of the course of Rogue River in southwest Oregon.
+Takelma – Their name means “those dwelling along the river,” as they first occupied the middle portion of the course of the Rogue River in southwest Oregon.
 Culturally they were closely allied to the Shasta Indians of northern California, with whom they frequently intermarried.
-Their main dependence for food source was acorns, which they boiled into a mush, and also gathered roots seeds and berries.
+Their main dependence on food sources was acorns, which they boiled into mush and gathered roots, seeds, and berries.
 Tobacco was the only plant they cultivated.
 Of animal foods, they fished primarily for salmon and hunted deer.
-They lived in timer houses that were partly underground with a raised door from which entrance was made on a ladder.
-Their numbers were dramatically reduced in the Rogue River War and by the early 1900’s those few survivors were residing on the Siletz Reservation in Oregon.
+They lived in timer houses partly underground with a raised door from which the entrance was made on a ladder.
+Their numbers were dramatically reduced in the Rogue River War, and by the early 1900s, those few survivors were residing on the Siletz Reservation in Oregon.

 Timucuan Family – The Timucua were the Native American people living in the Northeast and North Central portions of what is now Florida.
-Their name may derive from the Spanish pronunciation of the Timucuan word atimoqua which means “lord” or “chief.”
-The Timucua probably numbered between 200,000 and 300,000 people organized into various chiefdoms speaking a common language.
+The Timucua probably numbered 200,000 and 300,000 people organized into various chiefdoms speaking a common language.
 The earliest evidence of their presence dates from around 3000 BC.
-See full article HERE.

-Tionontati – The tribe, numbering around 8,000 in the 1600s, occupied the highlands south and west of Nottawasaga Bay extending west to the southeastern shores of Lake Huron in Ontario.
-After a series of epidemics swept the area during the 1630s, only 3,000 Tionontati, in nine villages, had survived by 1640.
-Of these, about 1,000 Huron and Tionontati managed to escape the Iroquois in 1650 and reach temporary safety on Mackinac Island (Upper Michigan).
+Tionontati – The tribe, numbering around 8,000 in the 1600s, occupied the highlands south and west of Nottawasaga Bay, extending west to the southeastern shores of Lake Huron in Ontario.
+After a series of epidemics swept the area during the 1630s, only 3,000 Tionontati in nine villages had survived by 1640.
+About 1,000 Huron and Tionontati escaped the Iroquois in 1650 and reached temporary safety on Mackinac Island (Upper Michigan).
 The remainder of the Tionontati were either killed or captured and later adopted into the Iroquois.
 The mixed Huron-Tionontati group that escaped became known afterward as the Wyandot.

-Tiwa/Tigua – A group of Tanoan Pueblo tribes which live in three geographic regions, including Taos and Picuris in northeast New Mexico, Sandia and Isleta near Albuquerque, New Mexico, and at Isleta del Sur, near El Paso, Texas.
-They fought in the Tiguex War in 1540 and in the Pueblo Revolt in 1680.
-Today, the Tiwa still live at the Isleta, Picuris, Sandia, and Taos Pueblos in New Mexico, as well as in and around El Paso, Texas.
-See full article HERE.
+Tiwa/Tigua – A group of Tanoan Pueblo tribes that live in three geographic regions, including Taos and Picuris in northeast New Mexico, Sandia and Isleta near Albuquerque, New Mexico, and at Isleta del Sur, near El Paso, Texas.
+They fought in the Tiguex War in 1540 and the Pueblo Revolt in 1680.
+The Tiwa still live at the Isleta, Picuris, Sandia, and Taos Pueblos in New Mexico and in and around El Paso, Texas.

 Towa – One of three Kiowa-Tanoan languages spoken by the Pueblo people of New Mexico, it is also known as Jamez, after the only pueblo where it is still spoken.
 Though the three Kiowa-Tanoan languages spoken by the Pueblo people are closely related, speakers of one cannot fully understand speakers of another.
-In 1838, Jemez culture became diversified when the Towa speaking people from the Pueblo of Pecos resettled at the Pueblo of Jemez in order to escape the increasing depredations of the Spanish and Comanche cultures.
-The Pecos culture was rapidly integrated into Jemez Society, and in 1936, both cultural groups were legally merged into one by an Act of Congress.
-Today, the Pecos culture still survives at Jemez and its traditions have been preserved.
-Jamez traditional law forbids the language from being translated into writing in order to prevent exploitation by outside cultures.
+In 1838, the Jemez culture diversified when the Towa-speaking people from the Pueblo of Pecos resettled at the Pueblo of Jemez to escape the increasing depredations of the Spanish and Comanche cultures.
+The Pecos culture was rapidly integrated into the Jemez Society, and in 1936, both cultural groups were legally merged into one by an Act of Congress.
+The Pecos culture still survives at Jemez, and its traditions have been preserved.
+Jamez traditional law forbids the language from being translated into writing to prevent exploitation by outside cultures.
 As about 90% of the tribal Jemez members speak the language, it is not considered to be extremely endangered.

-Ute – Of Shoshonean linguistic stock, the Ute occupied the Four Corners region which was formerly ruled by the Anasazi, a close relative of the Shoshone Indians.
+Ute – Of Shoshonean linguistic stock, the Ute occupied the Four Corners region formerly ruled by the Anasazi, a close relative of the Shoshone Indians.
 The Ute lived in small groups, mainly familial units, and were a gatherer tribe.
-It isn’t until the 1800s, when the Ute acquired the horse, that they would become hunters.
+It wasn’t until the 1800s, when the Ute acquired the horse that they would become hunters.
 The state of Utah is named after the Ute.
-See full article HERE.